manifestjp/Final-Project/OffensiveReport.md

   - `flag2.txt`: `fc3fd58dcdad9ab23faca6e9a36e581c`
     - **Exploit Used**
       - Weak password / SSH into system with password.
-      - After connecting to the system using michael's credentials, I was able to cat the flag 2 file found in `/var/www`.
+      - After connecting to the system using `michael`'s credentials, I was able to cat the flag 2 file found in `/var/www`.
     - Commands run:
       - `ssh michael@192.168.1.110` (password michael)
       - `cd /var/www`